MarekLas/snails_final/README.md

 <img src="https://github.com/MarekLas/snails_final/blob/master/36_barplot_mae.png" align="center" width ="50%" />

 # Part III - Neural network with normalize data
 I was courious if normalizing the data will improve the results.
 So I decided to do some new script with the same data but instead of scaling them I used column transformer to normalize the data.
-I was also good practice to try different method for one hot encoding.
-To normalize data I used MinMaxScaler()
+It was also good possibility to try a different method for one hot encoding.
+To normalize the data I used MinMaxScaler()

 https://scikit-learn.org/stable/modules/generated/sklearn.compose.make_column_transformer.html